M-Matthew/PS1-Tiles/README.md

 ## Description
 This is the third Android app I have ever made.
 Despite of the first two, this is a whole complete playable tiles game.
 The app has an original initial animation, a timer, a blinking text and a special PlayStation dedicated loading page.
+Each color is also taken from the original PlayStation 1 logo.
 A random music will accompany you during your reconstruction of the original image.
 Play the game more times: do you notice any difference?

 ## Properties
 - Download and install the .APK file on your device.